alan-turing-institute/rds-course/_sources/modules/m2/2-01-02-LegalityAndEthics.md

 #### What's personal data?

 Personal data is information about a particular living individual.
-It doesn't need to be "private" information.
+It doesn't need to be “private” information.

 Truly anonymous information isn't covered - but if you could use the data to identify someone (e.g., by combining it with another source) it still counts as personal data.